Adult

 UNESCO inscribed the Mont and its bay in 1979.
 The tidal range here is one of the largest in Europe — up to 15 metres — and the bay is crossable on foot at low tide with a guide.
 The abbey is the single most-visited monument in Normandy and one of the top ten in France.

 Mont-Saint-Michel Tickets acts as a facilitator to assist international visitors in purchasing abbey entry tickets directly from the Centre des monuments nationaux (CMN), the official operator.
-We do not resell tickets — we provide a personalised booking and English-language support service.
+We do not resell tickets — we provide a personalised booking and support service in your own language.
 Our concierge service fee is included in the displayed price.
 For those who prefer to purchase directly, the official site is abbaye-mont-saint-michel.fr.

 Plan your visit